mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/BasicExample.md

 title: Learning from Examples
 ---

 This is a basic example of mindsdb_native usage in predicting the real estate prices for an area.
+If you want to follow out visually, watch bellow video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/W69iSFgNpgQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Goal
 The goal is to be able to predict the best **rental_price** for new properties given the information that we have in home_rentals.csv.